TanishqM1/Peek/README.md

 ###  UI Design

+- Most Urgent: AI Response window!
+When a request is sent, the response should be neatly kept in a response window that is seamless alongside the users screen, and shouldn't block the task the user is attempting to do. (should also have hotkeys to move, and hide).
 - Refining the dark, minimal PeekAssistant panel
 - Custom, stylized prompt entry dialog
 - Dynamic positioning and animation for popups